plsuwu/plsuwu/src/docs/writeups/speakfriend.md

 pls@RUBY~$
 ```

-Anti-climactic - nothing happened at all.
+Nothing happened at all!!

 We could try passing some arguments to it - I go with `-h`, to see if it has a `help` command/usage info.
+Something is happening in the background as `stdin` gets
-This seems to make the program to hang; I end up aborting with `C-c`.
+hijacked, but ultimately I wound up aborting here with `<C-c>`.

 ![Untitled](/img/speakfriend_img/Untitled%201.png)

-This is pretty interesting - this is a little hard to visualize, but the binary stays running, so it seems to be doing _something_, even if it's silentl.
-Suspecting it harbours `curl` and therefore probably
-wants to connect to a server, lets see whether we can intercept anything with `Wireshark`:
+Suspecting an internal call for some `curl` functionality - and therefore probably reaching out to the internet - we might get something on `Wireshark`:

 ![Untitled](/img/speakfriend_img/Untitled%202.png)

 It’s a little tough to say exactly what is what traffic is outbound from what application as nothing is immediately obvious here.
 Also, the challenge uses TLS, so it’s possible for basically any of
 these to be relevant, as opposed to the bright green packets of unencrypted HTTP.
-Turning on hostnames was also pretty unhelpful - I really should set up a proper lab with REMnux - fakenet would be
+Turning on hostnames was also pretty unhelpful - I really should set up a proper internalised lab with REMnux
-really beneficial right now.
+to limit network traffic when I get the chance.

-So, instead, why don’t we try running a specific IP through it and see if it kind of just functions like `curl`?
-We can grab the IP of the remote machine with the Network tab of Chrome’s Dev Tools, and
+So instead, maybe we can give it a specific point to reach out to - why don’t we try running a specific IP through it?
+In fact, we can grab the IP of the remote machine with the Network tab
-throw it in as an argument to see if the binary produces any network activity when we filter Wireshark results to contain only the target machine's IP:
+of Chrome’s Dev Tools and throw it in as an argument to see if the binary produces any network activity when we filter Wireshark results to contain only the target machine's IP:

 ![Untitled](/img/speakfriend_img/Untitled%203.png)